Best time to visit Oman

 The Desert Plain and Empty Quarter

 Oman's desert plain and Empty Quarter occupies much of the country’s centre.
-It is known to have a warmer and drier climate than other regions with temperatures above 25°C. However, unlike Oman’s ‘true’ deserts, which see hot days and cold evenings, temperatures here remain high all day, with an average of 20°C. The heat becomes much more intense between April and October, where it's not uncommon to see temperatures exceeding 50°C. So, if it’s balmy (but not too balmy) conditions you’re after, the best time to visit Oman’s desert plains is between October and March.
+It has a warmer and drier climate than other regions, with temperatures averaging above 25°C. However, unlike Oman’s ‘true’ deserts, which see hot days and cold evenings, temperatures remain high all day.
+The heat becomes much more intense between April and October, where it's not uncommon to see temperatures exceeding 50°C. So, if you’re after ‘balmy’ conditions, the best time to visit Oman’s desert plains is between October and March.

 The Mountains of Oman

 Most of Oman's mountains lie in its north.
-There are two notable ranges: the Hajar Mountains in the north, which are the most well-known, and the Dhofar Mountains in the south, towards Salalah, which are less imposing but equally beautiful.
+There are two notable ranges: the Hajar Mountains in the north and the Dhofar Mountains in the south, towards Salalah.
 Both ranges are bordered by coastal plains.
-This part of Oman enjoys a more temperate climate.
-Temperatures remain cool during the day, and at night they can fall to 5°C. There is some humidity, with around 11.8 inches of rain on the slopes and more on the peaks (19.6 inches of rain per year).
+These regions of Oman enjoy a more temperate climate.
+Temperatures remain cool during the day, and at night, they can fall to 5°C. There is some humidity, with around 11.8 inches of rain on the slopes and more on the peaks (19.6 inches of rain per year).
 Temperatures in the mountains are cooler than the rest of the country.
-In fact, it’s not uncommon to see frost and even snow in the heart of the mountains during December and January.
+It’s not uncommon to see frost and even snow in the heart of the mountains during December and January.
 If you’re attempting to scale Jebel Shams (and crampons aren’t for you), make your summit either in March and April or September and October when highs are a comfortable 24°C and nights sit at 10°C.

 The Coastal Plain

 Oman's coastal and northern areas have warm and arid climates.
-The summer months are particularly humid, especially in the north, which are the country’s most inhabited regions.
+The summer months are particularly humid, especially in the north, the country’s most inhabited regions.
 Muscat, its capital, is one of the hottest cities in the world.
-And while the monsoon season (known as Khareef) only occurs in the south of the country, Muscat does see its fair share of showers, especially in November and December and March and April.
-If you’re after a slice of scorching sun, you’re best to head to Muscat in June when temperatures teeter at 40°C. But if balmy breezes are more your thing, your best time to visit Oman is from March and April – especially as festival fever tends to get underway with Eid al-Fitr.
-As you move closer to the coast, you’ll find the hottest months are April to October.
-The air is hot and the wind is dry and rainfall is generally quite low (close to four inches per year).
-Winters are relatively mild and unlike the south, the north enjoys regular sunshine all year round.
+And while the monsoon season only occurs in the south, Muscat does see some showers, especially in November, December, March, and April.
+If you’re after a slice of scorching sun, head to Muscat in June when temperatures teeter at 40°C. But if balmy breezes are more your thing, visit Oman from March to April – especially as festival fever gets underway with Eid al-Fitr.
+As you move closer to the coast, the hottest months are between April and October, when the air is hot, the wind is dry, and rainfall is generally quite low.
+Winters are relatively mild, and unlike the south, the north enjoys regular sunshine all year round.

 The Dhofar region